bfateen/NAMA/README.md

 Frontend code is developed using plain HTML, JavaScript and CSS.
 Backend code is developed using either NodeJS or Python, depending on the prototype.

+> [!IMPORTANT]
-Important: any resources created on your AWS account may potentially exceed your 'Free Tier' subscription, so don't forget to set up and monitor your billing alerts.
+>Any resources created on your AWS account by the CloudFormation scripts may potentially exceed your 'Free Tier' subscription, so don't forget to set up and monitor your billing alerts.

 ## No-code Landing Page